Besharam (2013 film): Production

 Film composer Lalit Pandit confirmed that he was asked to work on the film's soundtrack and that it would consist of six tracks; Pandit also stated that the music was completed in the film's pre-production stages as per the instructions of director Kashyap.

 In January 2013, actors Rishi Kapoor and Neetu Singh, parents of actor Ranbir Kapoor, were confirmed as starring in Besharam in unspecified roles.

-As on 20 April 2013, Ranbir Kapoor (actor), Abhinav Kashyap (director) and many in the unit were shooting at Universal Trade Tower, Sector-49, Sohna Road, Gurgaon (Haryana).
+In April 2013, Kapoor, Kashyap and many in the unit were reported to be shooting at Universal Trade Tower, Sector-49, Sohna Road, Gurgaon (Haryana).

 Soundtrack

 The soundtrack of Besharam is composed by Lalit Pandit of the famous Jatin–Lalit duo and the lyrics are penned by Rajeev Barnwal, Nikhat Khan and Himanshu Kishan Mehra.
 The soundtrack, originally slated for a 14 August 2013 release, was released on 26 August 2013 via CD and MP3 sites.
 The song "Love Ki Ghanti" was released as a single track on MP3 sites in the beginning.
 The tune of "Love Ki Ghanti" has been lifted from an Italian folk song called "Bella ciao".
 Later, the official soundtrack of the film was released on the website of T-Series.
 The intro of Tere Mohalle Remix Version was copied from Korean song "Gentleman" by PSY.